-We should understand that God saved Jesus from an accursed death on the cross (as the Gospels later alleged).
+We should understand that God saved him from an accursed death on the cross (as the Gospels later alleged).

 Moreover, the belief in Jesus’ crucifixion stems from the Islamically unacceptable concept of the inherited sin of mankind.
 And the concept of blood sacrifice by an innocent Son of God to save sinful man is abhorrent to reason, justice, and the very idea of an All-Merciful God.

 And for this reason, the “atoning crucifixion” of Jesus could never have happened.
-In other words, the truth is what the Quran says that Jesus was neither killed nor crucified.
+In other words, the truth is what the Quran says that he was neither killed nor crucified.

 The foregoing clearly shows that Jesus will return to the earth.
 But as Islam has been made perfect by God through Prophet Muhammad, Jesus will not make any addition or subtraction to the teachings of Islam.
 Rather, he will follow the Shariah (Islamic law) of Muhammad.

 One of Jesus’ chief functions on his second coming will be to correct the false beliefs that are spread about him and his religion.
 And then his true followers will be the followers of Prophet Muhammad.